Teen Court is an alternative system of justice.

 Sentencing Plans

 After hearing each case, volunteer jurors recommend a sentencing plan for each defendant, which includes sanctions designed to help young people learn about the legal system and work toward repairing the harm caused by their decision.
-After the sanctions are successfully completed within the 90-day time limit, the offense is dismissed and will not be placed on the teen’s record.
+If the sanctions are successfully completed within the 90-day time limit, the offense is dismissed and will not be placed on the teen’s record.
 If the young person responsible does not complete the sentencing plan, their case is returned to the referral source for the justice system to pursue the case.

 Sentencing Plans may include: